 Drospirenone: Slynd® is another form of birth control that does not contain estrogen.

 Norethindrone acetate: Aygestin® (Norethindrone acetate) is a pill that contains only progestin.
 The dosage is 2.5–10mg per day.
 This is a strong progestin, however it is not an approved form of contraception and may require a co-pay at the pharmacy.

 Medroxyprogesterone Acetate (Depo–Provera®): Medroxyprogesterone acetate is another type of medication that only contains the hormone progesterone.
 It is an injection that is given once every 3 months by a nurse or your primary health care provider.
 Medroxyprogesterone acetate is used to temporarily stop your menstrual cycle.

-Implants: Hormonal implants such as Nexplanon® come in the shape of a tiny tube that is placed under the skin in the upper arm.
+Hormonal implants such as Nexplanon® come in the shape of a tiny tube that is placed under the skin in the upper arm.
 The implant prevents pregnancy and reduces the size of lesions caused from endometriosis.
-It is effective for 3 years.
+It is an approved birth control method for up to 3 years.
 The implant is about the size of a toothpick and made of a flexible plastic that contains a type of progestin hormone medicine called etonogestrel.